wbdana-scripts/aur-update/README.md

 ## About

-This is a simple script to update AUR packages.
+This is a ~~simple~~ script to update AUR packages.
 It assumes that all of your AUR packages are in one directory and have been cloned from the AUR using ```git clone```.

+While

 ## Installation